githubuniverseworkshops/OctoFitApp-Universe2024/docs/9_Troubleshooting/README.md

 <details>
   <summary>I am not exactly getting the same result, so I cannot proceed to the next step.
 What shall I do?</summary>
   We put the section together at the end in a way that you can copy-and-paste the code if you want to follow along.
 If you are not getting the same result, please check the section where you can copy-and-paste the code.
+If you still cannot proceed after the workshop is over, please leave a feedback through the GitHub Discussion page: https://github.com/orgs/community/discussions/142536
 </details>

 <details>